hphelion/documentation/moonshot/manage.troubleshooting.md

 <td>Possible Resolution</td>
 <td>
 <ol>
-<li>Make sure that nova-compute is running using the following command on the controller node:
+<li>Make sure that nova-compute is running using the following command on the Controller node:
 <pre>nova-manage service list</pre>
 <li>If nova-compute shows as <b>XXX</b>, restart the nova-compute service on the Baremetal host.</li></ol></td></tr>
 </table>